quinnlas/microbrewery/README.md

 # Microbrewery
 A project for learning Micronaut and Spring.
 A microservice architecture application that supports functions of a brewery such as serving customers, generating bills, and rotating a tap list.
 It's funny because it has micro in the name.

-Writing the microservices in different technologies to test the claimed benefit that microservices allow that, while also learning both technologies.

 The project is inspired by https://github.com/mfarache/micronaut-ms.

 ## Features